World Reflexology Week: A Time to Share

 World Reflexology Week presents an incredible opportunity for all reflexologists and tutors around the world to share and showcase this amazing treatment with the public.

-Some ways you can share what reflexology is and how it can support your clients include:
+Some ways you may promote reflexology and your business include:

 • Hosting taster treatments;